4d/4d-for-ios/docs/ProjectEditor-PublishingSection.md

 * Restart 4D.
 * Click on the Execute button from the toolbar
 * In the 4D Methods Explorer, select the **MOBILE SESSION MANAGEMENT** method and click on the **Execute** button.
-* The Apps window will appear, displaying all your apps:
+* The Apps window will appear displaying all of your apps:

 ![Mobile App Session Management](assets/en/session-management/Mobile-App-Session-Management.png)

-* Right click on a session to reveal the session file in the Finder or to delete it.
+* Right click on a session to reveal the session file in the Finder or delete it.
 * You can change and define the session status for each device: accepted or pending

 ![Mobile App Session selection](assets/en/session-management/Mobile-App-Session-Management-selected.png)